 Is your blog’s home page designed strategically?

-Because if it’s not you are doing yourself and your amazing content a disservice.
+As a web designer I take home page design very seriously!
+And for good reason.
+Because if your home page isn’t well thought out you are doing yourself and your amazing content a disservice.

 In the last post, A Better Website for Blogging Success: Is YOUR website setting you up for FAILURE?
 I shared several tips to make sure your entire website was setup for success, in this post I want to take a deep dive into a successful home page.